xnvme/xnvme/docs/tutorial/devs/index.rst

 The container bind-mounts the repository at ``/tmp/xnvme`` and ``/tmp/artifacts``, so the artifacts from step 1 are available inside.

-3. Inside the container, set up CIJOE and run the desired target:
+3. Inside the container, set up CIJOE, select a guest, and run tests:

 .. code-block:: bash

-  # Install CIJOE
+  # Install CIJOE and select guest
-  make cijoe
+  echo debian-trixie | make guest-env

-  # Test on Debian Trixie
+  # Test
-  make verify-guest GUEST=debian-trixie
+  make verify-guest

   # Or generate documentation
-  make docgen-guest GUEST=debian-trixie
+  make docgen-guest

 In case you are setting up the test-target using other tools, or just want to run pytest directly, then the following two sections describe how to do that.